I. THE TSI ASSESSMENT

 - STAAR end-of-course (EOC) – A minimum score of Level 2 on the English III shall be exempt from the TSI Assessment required under this title for both reading and writing, and a minimum score of Level 2 on the Algebra II EOC shall be exempt from the TSI Assessment required under this title for the mathematics section.

-Note: Official transcripts should be submitted to UT Dallas Enrollment Services as soon as possible.
+Note: Official transcripts should be submitted to UT Dallas The Office of Admission and Enrollment as soon as possible.
 Official evaluation must be completed to determine course equivalences before a TSI waiver will be granted.
 If you are a student with a TSI Hold on your record, it must be removed prior to registering for courses.
 Contact an academic advisor in your program for more information.

 II.
 PRACTICE QUESTIONS AND FEEDBACK